jguddas/combon/spec.md

 ### Number
 Numbers follow the same format as JSON.

-As TBON has only one way of storing Values, Strings that can be interpreted as numbers must be quoted.
+As COMBON has only one way of storing Values, Strings that can be interpreted as numbers must be quoted.

 ### Boolean / null